MRtrix3/mrtrix3/docs/reference/commands/dirmerge.rst

 Synopsis
 --------

-Splice or merge sets of directions over multiple shells into a single set, in such a way as to maintain near-optimality upon truncation
+Splice / merge multiple sets of directions in such a way as to maintain near-optimality upon truncation

 Usage
 --------